Manpreet113/NoteHole/README.md

 ## 🔐 Client-Side Encryption

-BrainDump now includes **client-side encryption** for all your data:
+NoteHole now includes **client-side encryption** for all your data:

 - **End-to-end encryption**: Your ideas, thoughts, and tasks are encrypted before being stored
 - **User-specific keys**: Each user gets a unique encryption key derived from their credentials